 In Boundaries with Kids, Dr. Henry Cloud discusses the concept of teaching kids to “pull their own little red wagon” of responsibility as they grow.

-So when do we know when it’s time to pull that wagon?
+So when do we know when it’s time for them to pull that wagon?
 In what ways should we set age-appropriate, healthy boundaries for our kids?

 Here are some ideas and examples:

 If you keep healthy snacks at eye-level in the fridge or pantry, even the younger kids can grab their own snacks.

 I try not to micromanage every snack my kids eat, but one rule we have is that snacks go in the one-cup containers (like these) so that they learn to eat reasonable portions – and they don’t wipe out an entire box of snacks in one sitting!

 My 5-year-old knows how to make a peanut butter and jelly sandwich and I encourage the kids to pitch in and help with lunches and dinners so that they learn how to make basic meals as we go.